Learn All About Your Pressure Canner

 There are two types of pressure canners: the dial gauge and the weighted gauge.
 Both perform the same task, only in slightly different manners.

 The difference is the way they measure pressure.
 One uses a dial gauge, while the other uses weights to measure the amount of pressure buildup.
-When you’ve reached the desired pressure, you adjust the heat to either maintain the dial in the correct position, or keep the weights at a moderate jiggle.
+When you’ve reached the desired pressure, you will manually adjust the heat to either maintain the dial in the correct position, or keep the weights at a moderate jiggle.

 Parts of a Pressure Canner & How They Work